 Pursuant to the terms of their respective agreements governing their employment relationships, in each case as described below under "Employment Agreements," the target bonuses that Dr. Gottesdiener, Mr. Smith, and Dr. Van der Ploeg were eligible to receive are determined annually by the Compensation Committee.
-For the year ended December 31, 2018, Dr. Gottesdiener was eligible to receive a target bonus of 35% of his base salary, and Dr. Van der Ploeg was eligible to receive a target bonus of 35% of his base salary.
+For the year ended December 31, 2018, Dr. Gottesdiener was eligible to receive a target bonus of 50% of his base salary, Mr. Smith was eligible to receive a target bonus of 35% of his base salary, and Dr. Van der Ploeg was eligible to receive a target bonus of 35% of his base salary, and Dr. Van der Ploeg was eligible to receive a target bonus of 35% of his base salary.
 After the end of 2018, the Compensation Committee reviewed overall achievement of the corporate goals and determined that each of the named executive officers was eligible to receive an achievement score of 110% of his or her target bonus.
-The Compensation Committee also reviewed each named executive officer's individual achievement of his or her respective individual goals and determined that Dr. Gottesdiener was eligible to receive an achievement score of 100% of his target bonus, Mr. Smith was eligible to receive an achievement score of 100% of his target bonus for 2018.
+The Compensation Committee also reviewed each named executive officer's individual achievement of his or her respective individual goals and determined that Dr. Gottesdiener was eligible to receive an achievement score of 100% of his target bonus, Mr. Smith was eligible to receive an achievement score of 100% of his target bonus, and Dr. Van der Ploeg was eligible to receive an achievement score of 2018.
 Based on the weighted achievement scores, Dr. Gottesdiener received a bonus of \$278,035, Mr. Smith received a bonus of \$152,211, and Dr. Van der Ploeg received a bonus of \$147,594.